phievo/phievo/README.md

-# φ-evo
+# Install φ-evo

-## Install phievo

-Since _phievo_ is not pusblished on any offical repository yet, you need to install it manually.
+Since _phievo_ is not pusblished on any official repository yet, you need to install it manually.

 ### install Anaconda
 In case python is not already installed on your computer, we recommand to install it via the [anaconda distribution](https://www.continuum.io/downloads).